 7.19 do all other acts, deeds and things which may be necessary or expedient for or conducive or incidental to the objects of the University.

-8. The income and property of the University wheresoever derived shall be applied solely towards the promotion of the objects of the University, and no portion thereof shall be paid or transferred, directly or indirectly, by way of dividend, bonus or otherwise howsoever, by way of profit to the Members of the University; Provided that nothing herein shall prevent the payment in good faith of remuneration to any Principal or Vice-Principal or to any other members of staff, notwithstanding that they may be members of the Governing Body of the University or of any Committee of the Governing Body or to any other officers or employees of the University, or to any Member of the University or other person, in return for any service actually rendered to the University; Provided further that no member (other than the Principal, any Vice-Principal, and any other members of staff, who are members of the Governing Body) of the Governing Body of the University shall be appointed to any salaried office of the University, or any office of the University paid by fees and that no remuneration shall be given by the University to any member (other than the Principal, any Vice-Principal, and any other members of staff, who are members of the Governing Body) of the Governing Body except repayment of out-of-pocket expenses or (in the case of any member of such Governing Body or of any Committee appointed thereby who holds office in a students' association or students’ representative council or who is a student) except also payments by way of scholarship, bursary or other similar award out of the funds of the University.
+8. The income and property of the University wheresoever derived shall be applied solely towards the promotion of the objects of the University, and no portion thereof shall be paid or transferred, directly or indirectly, by way of dividend, bonus or otherwise howsoever, by way of profit to the Members of the University; Provided that nothing herein shall prevent payment of reasonable remuneration to the Chair of the Governing Body in accordance with section 9 of the Higher Education Governance (Scotland) Act 2016; Provided further that nothing herein shall prevent the payment in good faith of remuneration to any Principal or Vice-Principal or to any other members of staff, notwithstanding that they may be members of the Governing Body of the University or of any Committee of the Governing Body or to any other officers or employees of the University, or to any Member of the University or other person, in return for any service actually rendered to the University; Provided further that no member (other than the Principal, any Vice-Principal, and any other members of staff, who are members of the Governing Body) of the Governing Body of the University shall be appointed to any salaried office of the University, or any office of the University paid by fees and that no remuneration shall be given by the University to any member (other than the Chair of the Governing Body, Principal, any Vice-Principal, and any other members of staff, who are members of the Governing Body) of the Governing Body except repayment of out-of-pocket expenses or (in the case of any member of such Governing Body or of any Committee appointed thereby who holds office in a students' association or students’ representative council or who is a student) except also payments by way of scholarship, bursary or other similar award out of the funds of the University.

 9. If, upon the winding up or dissolution of the University, there remains after the satisfaction of all its debts and liabilities any property whatsoever, the same shall not be paid to or distributed among the Members of the University, but shall be given or transferred to such other institution or institutions having objects similar to the objects of the University or any of them, and in such proportions as shall be determined by the Members of the University at or before the time of dissolution or, if there is no such institution, then to some charitable object.